Mitesh-1710/geekster-springboot-projects/README.md

 - Project Summary :
 ```
-  This is a Spring Boot project of User Management System.
-User can register themselves by filling the required information.
+  This is a Spring Boot project of Todo App.
+We can create Todos by filling the required information.
-  Upon registration basic validation applied to filled data if all the validation passes then and only then a data is registered into the system.
+  Upon creation/save Todo basic validation applied to filled data if all the validation passes then and only then a Todo is stored into the system.
-  User can able to fetch their saved information , can able to update the information ,
+  We can able to fetch all the saved todo information , can able to update the information ,
-  as well as can able to unregister themselves from the system if they want to.
+  as well as can able to delete todos from the system if they we want to.
 ```